anatstroe/BoschChallenge/README.md

 # Ansible Playbook: Kubernetes Deployment

 ## Description
-Ansible Playbook to deploy and configure a Kubernetes cluster on a single node and deploy a simple web application to the cluster.
+Ansible Playbook to deploy and configure a Kubernetes cluster on a single node and deploy a simple web application to the cluster.<br>
-Playboook tested on Ubuntu 20.04 LTS
+Playboook tested on Ubuntu 20.04 LTS<br>
+The website can be accessed at http://boschdemoapp.switzerlandnorth.cloudapp.azure.com/

 ## Prerequisites